dorkamotorka/ebpf-labs/labs/my-first-ebpf-program-5120140e/index.md

 ---
 kind: tutorial

-title: Your First eBPF Program (and All the Steps Before)
+title: From Zero to Your First eBPF Program

 description: |
   In this first tutorial, you’ll run a pre-coded eBPF program and see it in action without writing any code yourself.
 We’ll walk through the important parts of the program so you understand how eBPF hooks and runs in the kernel.
 The goal is to get familiar with the workflow and core concepts before you start writing your own eBPF programs.